 When we got married, I was in the middle of nursing school and Scott was beginning medical school.
 Being a young, married couple with no income, we did not want to start a family for a while.
 Once we were through with our education, we felt were ready to begin a family, but no babies came!
 We chose not to seek medical treatment for infertility.
 We decided we would rather adopt a baby.

 Our second child, Benjamin, came along in a similar set of circumstances.
-His birthmother used to baby sit for my brother's children in San Antonio.
+His birthmother used to baby sit for my brother’s children in San Antonio.
 When she told my brother she was pregnant, my brother told her about us and asked if she was interested in meeting us.
 He grilled hamburgers in his backyard a few weeks later and we met with her and her family for the afternoon.
-She called us several days later and said she wanted to place her baby for adoption with us.
-Benjamin was born August of 1995.
-We maintain contact with both birthmothers and their families.
-We send pictures and get together as often as we can.
+She wrestled with the decision of parenting vs adoption for the rest of the pregnancy.
+Benjamin was born August of 1995 and his birth mom decided to place him into our family.
+Adoption is such a life changing experience….that these two women would trust us with their children…truly humbling.
+We have loved these women from the beginning and we have maintained a relationship with them and their families all these years.
+We have watched as they have fallen in love, gotten married and given birth again.
+It has been such a joy a part of their families.

-The boys know that they grew in their birthmother's tummy and when they came out, we adopted them and they became our little boys.
-The type of relationships we have with our son's birthmothers is known as open adoption.
+Our boys always knew that they grew in their birthmother’s tummy and when they came out, we adopted them and they became our little boys.
+The type of relationship we have with our sons’ birthmothers is known as open adoption.
 It all sounds so simple when you put it down on paper, but what is difficult to convey is the extreme emotions that surround the whole process.
-As joyous and happy as it is to adopt a child through open adoption, there is an equal amount of pain experienced by the birthfamilies as this child will be raised outside of their family.
+As joyous and happy as it is to adopt a child through open adoption, there is an equal amount of pain experienced by the birth families who loose the opportunity to be the “every day family.”
+I am told that grief lessens through the years as birthparents enjoy seeing their first children thrive and enjoy life.

 You see, when I think of abortion, I think of my boys, J.T. and Ben.
 If their birthmothers had chosen abortion, I would have never had the chance to hold, feed, rock, sing, chase, tickle, or tackle my two wild ones.
 My heart aches at that thought.
 I know there are hundreds of other couples with empty arms who would give anything to adopt a baby.